-6.8.1 Areas at risk of flooding within the Borough are focused on the main river corridors of the Hamble, Meon and Wallington, Brownwich stream, Hook Lake and at low lying areas along the

-- 6.8.2 For the most part the preferred development strategy successfully avoids locations at risk from fluvial or tidal flooding and coastal erosion, but with just a few exceptions.
+- 6.8.1 Areas at risk of flooding within the Borough are focused on the main river corridors of the Hamble, Meon and Wallington, Brownwich stream, Hook Lake and at low lying areas along the coast such as the area south of Hook where two Coastal Change Management Areas (CCMA) are in operation. - 6.8.2 For the most part the preferred development strategy successfully avoids locations at risk from fluvial or tidal flooding and coastal erosion, but with just a few exceptions.
 Around a quarter of the western end of the Warsash Maritime Academy site is subject to flood risk zones 2 and 3, while part of its south (8%) falls within the Hook Spit to Workman's Lane CCMA.
 However, the allocation envisages a development focused on reuse of the existing (listed) buildings and avoids new land uses in the at risk areas.
-In Porchester two sites fall within the flood zone: 3-33 West Street falls completely within flood risk zones 2 and 3 and corner of Station Rd encroaches into flood zone 2 on its southern boundary.
-The 3-33 West Street allocation requires a flood risk assessment to be carried out for this site and the Strategic Flood Risk Assessment for the Local Plan identifies a suite of design and flood warning measures which must be adopted prior to occupation.
+In Portchester, fourtwo sites fall within the flood zone: 3-33 West Street and 12 West Street falls completely within flood risk zones 2 and 3, Assheton Court falls partly within flood zones 2 and 3, and Corner of Station Rd encroaches into flood zone 2 on its southern boundary.
+The 3-33-West Street allocations requires a flood risk assessment to be carried out for this site and the Strategic Flood Risk Assessment for the Local Plan identifies a suite of design and flood warning measures which must be adopted prior to occupation.
 Around Titchfield Southampton Road, 399-403 Hunts Pond Road and 68 Titchfield Park Road encroach marginally into flood risk zones around the sites' boundaries.
-In the town centre Fareham Station West also encroaches marginally into flood zone 2 at the southern access point. - 6.8.3 Taken cumulatively, the Publication Plan will contribute to an overall increase in carbon emissions, both during construction and operation of individual development sites, and more generally in relation to economic productivity.
-The Publication Plan includes requirements for good quality design and the sustainable use of energy and natural resources (D1, D2 and D4).
+North of Stubbington, the sites at east of Crofton Cemetery and west of Peak Lane marginally encroaches into flood zones 2 and 3.
+In the town centre Fareham Station West also encroaches marginally into flood zone 2 at the southern access point. - 6.8.3 Taken cumulatively, the Revised Publication Plan will contribute to an overall increase in carbon emissions, both during construction and operation of individual development sites, and more generally in relation to economic productivity.
+The Revised Plan includes requirements for good quality design and the sustainable use of energy and natural resources (D1, D2 and D4).
 Policy CC4 can also be expected to help reduce negative impacts by identifying the least constrained locations for future potential renewable energy proposals to be located.
 This is a criteria-based policy which does not allocate land for renewable energy proposals, but sets out the considerations which would need to be taken into account to make a site acceptable, including impacts on landscape, ecological, or heritage features or residential amenity.
 Policies CC2 and CC3 direct development away from areas which could be at increased risk of flooding and coastal erosion as a result of climate change, including requirements for the application of the sequential test and for the incorporation of Sustainable Drainage Systems. - 6.8.4 In conclusion, while overall carbon emissions in the Borough can be expected to increase as a result of the Plan's implementation, leading to small-scale long-term negative effects in relation to climate change, the Plan also defines a spatial strategy for avoiding the resultant impacts and providing for an increased supply of renewable energy and for new development to be energy efficient and make more efficient use of natural resources.